What is a kill switch, and how does it work?

-The general advice is to wrap your potential flaky features in inverted feature flags.
-Your application should assume that the feature is working as expected as long as the feature flag is disabled.
-In this example we use Unleash, an easy to use feature toggles service.
+A good general practice is to wrap your flaky feature in an inverted feature flag.
+Your application should assume that the feature is working as expected so long as the feature flag is disabled.

-By having the toggle disabled by default also makes sure that your application will have the feature enabled in case it can not fetch the latest version of the feature toggle.
+When you disable a flag by default, your application will still have the feature enabled.
+This is in case it can’t fetch the latest version of the feature flag.

-If you detect any problems with the integration you can then easily turn on the kill switch witch will turn of the feature toggle.
+If you detect any problems with the integration, you can then easily turn on the kill switch.
+The feature will then turn off the feature flag.

-Even though it is pretty simple to use inverted feature flags to introduce kill switches in your service it is important to keep the number of long-lived switches to a minimum.
-They are a powerful tool to manually degrade your service, by turning of non critical features, during high load.
+Still, it’s important to keep the number of long-lived kill switches to a minimum.
+You should treat them as a powerful tool to manually degrade your service by turning off non-critical features during high load.

-- Inverted feature flags is a simple way to manually handle kill switches.
+- Use inverted feature flags to manually handle kill switches.

-- Keep manually managed and long-lived kill switches to a minimum.
+- You should keep manually managed and long-lived kill switches to a minimum.

 - It’s a good idea to build failure tolerance into your application through patterns like circuit breakers.